 *Tornado, May 18, 1883.
+Four people were killed when a tornado swept through Sangamon County south and east of Springfield.
 The following description comes from Sketches of Early Life and Times in Kentucky, Missouri and Illinois, a memoir written by Elijah Iles later that same year.

 On the 18th day of May, 1883, the day I reached my home in Springfield from my sojourn in Florida, a terrific cyclone started two miles south of Springfield.
 Its track was northeast sweeping from their foundations several farm houses, leaving scarcely a vestige; two men were killed and several persons badly crippled.
 It struck my farm two miles east of town, and passed through a forest of lofty young timber, mostly white oak, which I had been nursing for more than fifty years. … (It) was a sight to look at.
 I was fond of it.
 After the cyclone passed there was not a large tree left standing; they were torn up by the roots, or twisted as a withe; it made me sick to look at it.

 *Ice storm, Dec.
 18, 1924.
 From the Dec.
 19, 1924 Illinois State Journal:

 Gripped by the worst sleet storm in forty years, Springfield last night was isolated from the rest of the world.